kanzlol/pb/README.md

-# pb
+# Classic Bot
- World of Warcraft Classic Pixel Bot
+* Using a modified version of the addon: https://github.com/shmilyzxt/WowClassicGrindBot/tree/master/Addons/DataToColor to read in game data.